The US returns to accepting Brazilians, and demand for flights rises up to 300%

 — The opening of the US was long-awaited news.
 The demand is good.
 There is a lot of pent-up demand, both from people who want to buy and people who had already bought and have an open ticket for rebooking.
 For December, the average occupancy is already at 70% — informed Elias.

-Portugal Giro:More than 100,000 Brazilians have entered Portugal since the reopening to tourism
+Portugal Gyro:More than 100,000 Brazilians have entered Portugal since the reopening to tourism

 Occupancy already reaches 70%